Fast Neutrino Flavor Conversions can Help and Hinder Neutrino-Driven Explosions

 We stress that our recipe leads to a converged state: it does not change if the algorithm is applied twice.

 Our simulations were evolved in 1D until 5\,ms pb (post bounce) and then mapped onto a 2D polar coordinate grid consisting of 640 logarithmically spaced radial zones and 80 equidistant lateral ones.
 The central 2\,km core was still calculated in 1D, permitting larger time steps, yet having negligible influence on the hydrodynamic evolution.
-During the mapping, a random cell-by-cell perturbation of 0.1\,\% of the local density was applied to seed the hydrodynamic instabilities, which otherwise would develop only due to uncontrolled numerical noise.
+During the mapping, random cell-by-cell perturbations of 0.1\,\% of the local density were applied to seed the hydrodynamic instabilities, which otherwise would develop only due to uncontrolled numerical noise.

 We selected three progenitors with different zero-age main-sequence masses.
 One is the 20\,M$_\odot$ model \cite{2007PhR...442..269W} that we used in our previous 1D study \cite{Ehring2023a}.
 In addition, we investigated a 9\,M$_\odot$ \cite{Woosley+2015} and 11.2\,M$_\odot$ model \cite{Woosley+2002}.
 The 9\,M$_\odot$ star consistently explodes in multi-D simulations, although in some more quickly and about twice as energetically \cite{Radice+2017,Burrows+2020,Burrows+2021} than in others \cite{2018MNRAS.481.4786J,Glas+2019,Stockinger+2020}.
 The 11.2\,M$_\odot$ model is less ready to blow up, exhibiting a delayed and slow onset of shock expansion \citep{Buras+2006,Marek+2009,Takiwaki+2012,Mueller2015}.
 In contrast, the 20\,M$_\odot$ star failed to explode in most multi-D simulations \cite{Melson+2015,2018MNRAS.481.4786J,Vartanyan+2018,Glas+2019}.